How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 What failed:

-- Complex nested updates (4+ attempts before getting right)
+- Complex nested updates (multiple attempts before getting right)

-- Array manipulations (broke JSON 60% of the time)
+- Array manipulations (broke JSON often enough to be unreliable)

 - Patterns without backups (couldn’t rollback failed changes)

-- Array manipulations: 0% success rate (3 incidents - all reverted to manual fix)
+- Array manipulations: unreliable, frequently reverted to manual fixes

 The Bottom Line